 Lake Britton

-While the falls are the centerpiece of McArthur-Burney Falls Memorial
+While the falls are the centerpiece of

-Park, most of the fun occurs at nearby Lake Britton.
-The lake is
+McArthur-Burney Falls Memorial Park, most of the fun occurs at nearby

-formed by a dam of the Pit River and is filled by the Pit, Cayton
+Lake Britton.
+The lake is formed by a dam of the Pit River and is

-Creek, Clark Creek, Hat Creek, and Burney Creek.
-It covers roughly
+filled by the Pit, Cayton Creek, Clark Creek, Hat Creek, and Burney

-seven miles of the Pit River's channel.
-The lake is maintained by
+Creek.
+It covers roughly seven miles of the Pit River's channel.
+The

-P G & E as a source of hydroelectric energy and for recreation.
+lake is maintained by P G & E as a source of hydroelectric

 While the Park only encompasses a small part of the lake, it does

-feature a very family-friendly beach as well as a boat ramp, docks
+feature a very family-friendly beach as well as a boat ramp, docks and

-Additional camping is available outside the park on the north shore
+Additional camping is available outside the park on the north shore of

-of the lake at either of two small campgrounds operated by P G &
+the lake at either of two small campgrounds operated by P G &

 E. Both of these also feature beaches and boat ramps.